resulumit/representations/content/home/demo.md

 *Re: Presentations* are a series of online seminars on political representation, organised by [Lucy Kinski](https://representations.netlify.app/author/lucy-kinski/) and [Resul Umit](https://representations.netlify.app/author/resul-umit/).

-The series aspire to facilitate an inclusive, dynamic, and supportive environment where scholarly work on anything representation can be discussed.
+The series aspire to facilitate an inclusive, supportive, and dynamic environment where scholarly work on anything representation can be discussed.

 ### Inclusive

 By the virtue of being online, *Re: Presentations* remove the budgetary constraints over attendance to academic events.
 In addition, the series are motivated to be inclusive in terms of who presents and what is presented.

-We therefore encourage those who are less likely to be seen at conferences --- including, but not limited to, women, minorities, and first generation scholars --- to [propose a presentation](proposal).
+We therefore encourage those who are less likely to be seen at conferences --- including, but not limited to, women, minorities, and first generation scholars --- to [propose a presentation](proposal) and/or [register for attendance](attendance).

-Similarly, the series are open to theoretical as well as empirical studies, qualitative as well as quantitative research, null as well as significant results, and so on.
+Similarly, the series are wide open to theoretical as well as empirical studies, qualitative as well as quantitative research, null as well as significant results, and so on.

+### Supportive

+*Re: Presentations* are designed with supporting scholars with their research in mind, and we believe in the power of constructive feedback on works in progress.

+This is why the organisers will read every paper and provide presenters with written feedback.
+The presenters will be invited to do the same for one of the other presentations in the series.

 ### Dynamic

-### Supportive